irishgordo/harvester-wiki/Issue-Management.md

 ### [Issue Stale Management](https://github.com/harvester/harvester/blob/master/.github/workflows/issue-management-stale.yml)

-* Runs daily at 1:30 AM to check activity of issues and PRs
+* Runs daily at 1:30 AM to check the activity of issues and PRs
 * Close unactivated issues and PRs

 ### [Automatically create issue by label](https://github.com/harvester/harvester/blob/master/.github/workflows/issue-management-create-issue-by-label.yaml)

-There are three types automatic creation:
+There are three types of automatic issue creation:

 - Backport Issue:
     The older versions might need to be patched due to CVEs or bug fixes.
 We'll use the `backport-needed/xxx` label to help us create the corresponding issue.
 Please check [Backport-Policy](https://github.com/harvester/harvester/wiki/Backport-Policy) for more details.

 - UI Issue:
-    When an issue needs a UI changes, adding `require/ui` label creates an UI issue.
-It won't take any effect when issue contains a `area/ui` label.
+    When an issue needs a UI change, adding `require/ui` label creates a UI issue.
+It will not take effect when the issue contains a `area/ui` label.

 - E2E Issue:
-    When an issues needs an E2E tests, adding `require/auto-e2e-test` label creates an E2E issue in harvester/tests repository.
+    When an issue needs an E2E test, adding `require/auto-e2e-test` label creates an E2E issue in `harvester/tests` repository.